 Despite the fact that we are now in 2019, hackers still managed to use a phishing scam and malware to hack into Binance.
 The malicious actors ran off with $40 million worth of Bitcoin.
 As a result, Binance promised to increase its security, but users are understandably wary.

-Unfortunately for Cryptopia, they suffered another hack 15 days after the first one.
-That was the end of the exchange - they are now going through the liquidation process.
+Unfortunately for Cryptopia, they suffered from another hack 15 days after the first one.
+That was the end of the New Zealand-based exchange - they are now going through the liquidation process.

 It all started with Cryptopia users having difficulty accessing their accounts, and it only went downhill from there.
 The company originally thought it was a technical issue, but later clarified on Twitter that it was a security breach.
 The exact amount stolen in the hack is still unknown.

 This is yet another case where it’s unclear how hackers stole the funds.
 However, Zaif did file a criminal case with their local authorities, which makes it sound like they have an idea as to who did it.
-Either way, this Japanese exchange lost $60 million worth of cryptocurrency as a consequence.
+Either way, this Japanese exchange lost $60 million worth of cryptocurrency.